tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 We pushed the verbosity into the typeclass, making the usage more succinct.
 This seems like a perfect solution, but it has one problem:
 What if the fields don't have the same type?
-Let's say that clubs don't have to have names.
+Let's say that clubs aren't required to have names.
 That means we need to change the data type.

 ``` hs